 Image credit: @chriskwaychap

 The next stall to try in 216 Bedok North is Chris Kway Chap.
 Here is where herbal flavours reign, and you can expect an aromatic, sweet stock to accompany your kway order.
 Another reason that draws fans to the stall is the meticulous way they braise all their offal separately, so the large intestines on your plate will taste distinct from the small intestines, for example.
-Portions here start at $5 a person.
+If you’re dining solo, it’s $6 for one set.

 Address: 216 Bedok North Street 1, #01-80, Singapore 460216